doanthuanthanh88/yaml-scene/README.md

 - [Simple extension file](./yaml-test/examples/custom-extension/custom.js)

 ## How to create a yaml scene file
-Please follow [guideline document](./GUIDE.md) to create a scene file for your self.
+Please follow [wiki pages](https://github.com/doanthuanthanh88/yaml-scene/wiki) to create a scene file for your self.

 ## Examples
 Please go to [here](./yaml-test/examples) to see examples